007 Legends: Development

 Moonraker was the first mission of the game to be revealed, while the second mission is based on the film On Her Majesty's Secret Service.
 Goldfinger is the opening mission of the game, while Licence to Kill, and Die Another Day also feature in the story.
 The only mission that is not on the game disc itself is the "Skyfall" mission, which was released on 20 November 2012 as free downloadable content (DLC), since 007 Legends was released one week before Skyfall was first released in theaters.
 The Skyfall DLC is available for PlayStation 3, PC and the Xbox 360 and is included on the disc on the Wii U. Bruce Feirstein, who wrote three films and four games in the James Bond universe, wrote the screenplay along with Robin Matthews, who works for Eurocom.
 The composers from a previous release in the series, GoldenEye 007, returned to do the music score for 007 Legends.
 Kevin Kiner wrote and composed the soundtrack, while David Arnold wrote his own instrumental arrangement of Goldfinger for the main title sequence.

 Some additional actors from the films reprise their roles in the game, whether through new voice lines or archival audio.
 Two Moonraker actors return to their original roles.
-Richard Keil returns as the silent antagonist Jaws, while Michael Lonsdale returns as villain Hugo Drax.
+Richard Kiel returns as the silent antagonist Jaws, while Michael Lonsdale returns as villain Hugo Drax.
 Rory Kinnear returns in the role of MI6 chief of staff Bill Tanner, who first portrayed the role in Quantum of Solace.
 Eve Moneypenny is again played by Naomie Harris, who began portraying the character in 2012's Skyfall.
 Die Another Day antagonist Gustav Graves is again played by Toby Stephens.
-From License to Kill actress Carey Lowell again lends her voice to Pam Bouvier.
+Again, License to Kill actress Carey Lowell lends her voice to Pam Bouvier.
 Other characters have their likenesses retained, but their voices are provided by different actors.
-Timothy Watson provides the voice of Craig's James Bond, and also voices Auric Goldfinger, the titular villain from the film Goldfinger. /> Recurring Bond villain Ernst Stavro Blofeld is voiced by Glenn Wrage.
+Timothy Watson provides the voice of Craig's James Bond, and also voices Auric Goldfinger, the titular villain from the film Goldfinger.
+Recurring Bond villain Ernst Stavro Blofeld is voiced by Glenn Wrage.